diaazg/quizz_game/README.md

 ## 🎯 Project Overview

-This Flutter application was developed as part of a Flutter formation program where I served as a mentor.
-The primary goal was to showcase the implementation and efficiency of Object-Oriented Programming principles in organizing a Flutter project.
+This Flutter application was developed as a comprehensive teaching tool during a Flutter formation program where I served as the mentor and instructor.
+I created and designed this app to demonstrate the implementation and efficiency of Object-Oriented Programming principles in organizing a Flutter project, providing my students with a practical, real-world example of professional mobile development practices.

 ### Key Learning Objectives
 - Demonstrate clean code architecture using OOP principles